-Who doesn't love some strawberry Nesquik?!
-I was crazy about the stuff growing up in the 90s and after recently spotting it on sale in my local supermarket, I thought I'd have a go at baking with it.
-It took a few practice runs but I am SO pleased with how these cookies turned out!
+Who doesn't love some Nesquik?!
+I was absolutely crazy about this milkshake growing up in the 90s, and after recently spotting it on sale in my local Tesco, I thought I'd have a go at making some cookies with it.
+It took a few practice runs but I am SO pleased with how they turned out!

 - Strawberry Nesquik powder: For that delicious strawberry milkshake taste.
-For a fresh strawberry flavour, you can use freeze-dried strawberry pieces in addition to or instead of the milkshake powder.
+For a fresher flavour, you can use freeze-dried strawberry pieces (not powder) in addition to or instead of the milkshake powder.

-- Self-raising flour: If you only have plain/all-purpose flour, you can simply add 1+½ teaspoons of baking powder to the recipe separately.
+- Self-raising flour: Make sure to use self-raising flour for this recipe.
+It really creates such a lovely texture!
+If you only have plain or all-purpose flour, add 1+½ teaspoons of baking powder to the recipe separately.

-- White chocolate chips: These complement the strawberry flavour beautifully and add extra texture.
-You can chop up a white chocolate bar if you don't have chocolate chips.
-Alternatively, dark chocolate chips can give a nice contrast to the sweetness of the strawberry Nesquik powder.
+- White chocolate chips: These complement the strawberry flavour beautifully.
+You can chop up a white chocolate bar if you don't have chocolate chips, or use dark or semi-sweet chocolate for more of a contrast.

-- Baking tray: You'll need one or two large baking trays to make these strawberry Nesquik cookies.
-They spread a bit in the oven so it's best to bake no more than 5 per tray.
+- Baking tray: You'll need one or two large baking trays to make these cookies.
+They spread quite a bit in the oven so it's best to stick to about 5 per tray.

 - Utensils: A wooden spoon for mixing and a teaspoon for measuring.

 - Digital kitchen scale: For precise measurements, I recommend using a digital kitchen scale when baking.
-It'll give you much more consistent results than using imperial measurements, which can vary each time.
+It'll give you much more consistent results than using imperial measurements, which tend to vary each time.

 Step 1: Preheat your oven to 180°C (160°C for fan ovens) and line a large baking tray or two with baking paper.
-You can either bake two trays at once or use the same tray and bake in batches.
+You can either bake two trays at once (as long as you can fit them on the same oven shelf) or use the same tray and bake in batches.

 Step 2: In a large bowl, mix 120g of softened butter with 100g of caster sugar and 50g of soft light brown sugar.